abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/rabittmq/use-case1.md

 ---

 ## RabbitMQ Use Case – Event Processing with Python Workers

-This document demonstrates a **practical RabbitMQ use case** using:
+This use case demonstrates how RabbitMQ enables event-driven architectures using topic exchanges, durable queues, and Python-based worker consumers.
+It focuses on reliable, asynchronous event processing, which is a common production pattern.

 - Topic exchange–based routing
 - Durable queues and bindings